wehlutyk/thesis/content/4-discussion.md

 This principle is the basis on which the audience's inferential process works: the speaker's ostensive stimulus signals something worth processing to reach a relevant conclusion (since she attracted their attention to process it), and it is also the stimulus that makes that relevant conclusion the easiest one to reach.

-The authors discuss an example to illustrate this: we are at a table and my glass is empty, a fact that you might notice.
+The authors illustrate this with an example: we are at a table and my glass is empty, a fact that you might notice.
 If you do (without me communicating anything), one conclusion you could reach is that I might like a drink.
-If, however, I wave my glass at you, or say "My glass is empty" (ostensive stimulus attracting your attention to my empty glass), a relevant conclusion you would reach is that I want to communicate that I want a drink (and, if you trust me, conclude that I want a drink, although that is not necessary for the communication to succeed).
+If, however, I wave my glass at you, or say "My glass is empty" (ostensive stimulus attracting your attention to my empty glass), a relevant conclusion you would reach is that I want to communicate that I want a drink.
+If you trust me, you might conclude that I want a drink, although the communication will have succeeded even if you do not.
-RT thus proposes a procedure that can account for the way utterances are understood: when perceiving a stimulus (possibly ostensive), and given a certain context, compute the relevance of its conclusions (i.e. the strength of contextual effects pitted against the processing costs) following a path of least effort first (since the stimulus is expected to be optimal), and stop whenever you have reached your expected level of relevance.
+RT thus proposes a procedure that can account for the way utterances are understood: when perceiving a stimulus in given a certain context, compute the relevance of its conclusions following a path of least effort first (since the stimulus is expected to be optimal), and stop whenever you have reached your expected level of relevance.
 In other words, test hypotheses about the speaker's utterance such as possible disambiguations, resolution of entities and implicatures, and stop whenever the conclusions you have reached seem relevant enough to you.
 The conclusion you have then obtained will be your assumption of the speaker's meaning for the context chosen at the beginning.
-Finally, note that this inference procedure can be operated in different possible contexts, as long as they are available given the memory constraints of the listener.
+Finally, note that this inference procedure can be operated in different possible contexts, as long as they are available to the listener given their memory constraints.
-The procedure thus also optimises on the context in which conclusions are drawn, and selects the context for which the final conclusion is most relevant.
+The remainder of the procedure thus optimises on the context in which conclusions are drawn, selecting the context for which the final conclusion is most relevant.

 #### Application